-- Maintaining an attitude of 'it could happen here' where safeguarding is concerned. - Identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a safe environment in which children can learn. - Knowing what to do if a child tells them they are being abused, exploited, or neglected. - Being able to reassure 'victims' that they are being taken seriously and that they will be supported and kept safe. - Recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal). - Identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - Raising any concerns for a child following the schools safeguarding policies and procedures. - Being aware of local authority referral processes and supporting social workers and other agencies following any referral. - Adhering to Teachers' Standards that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, SEND policy, Attendance policy and Children Missing from Education.
+- Maintaining an attitude of 'it could happen here' where safeguarding is concerned. - Identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a safe environment in which children can learn. - Knowing what to do if a child tells them they are being abused, exploited, or neglected. - Being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - Recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal). - Identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - Raising any concerns for a child following the schools safeguarding policies and procedures. - Being aware of local authority referral processes and supporting social workers and other agencies following any referral. - Adhering to Teachers' Standards 2012 that teacher (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME. - Attending regular safeguarding and child protection training.

-Undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and cyber security.
-Recognising that children absent from education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation and as such acting if this occurs
+Recognising that children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.

-See Appendix 18 Principles and Standards for Safeguarding Supervision
+Please see Appendix 18 Principles and Standards for Safeguarding Supervision.

-7.0 Confidentiality
+7. Confidentiality

-- Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to the Local Authority Safeguarding Hub with their parents /carers, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
-If in doubt, we will contact the Local Authority Safeguarding Hub consultation line. - In line with KCSiE September 23 all children's safeguarding files will be kept confidential and stored securely.
+- Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-toknow basis. - We will always undertake to share our intention to refer a child to the Local Authority Safeguarding Hub with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+If in doubt, we will contact the Local Authority Safeguarding Hub consultation line. - In line with KCSiE all children's safeguarding files will be kept confidential and stored securely.

-8.0 Recognising and Responding to Safeguarding Concerns
+8. Recognising and Responding to Safeguarding Concerns

-8.1 Recognising:
+Recognising: